Michael Fraser

 Pints, Forks & Friends Field Notes

-A client, chef, and Louisiana native Johnny Schulze put together a cajun business trip exploring the fine cuisine New Orleans has to offer.
-Johnny got his start down there and makes it a point to get down there regularly to keep up with the latest trends, techniques and recipes.
+A chef friend of mine and Louisiana native, Johnny Schulze, put together a Cajun culinary trip exploring the fine cuisine New Orleans has to offer.
+Johnny got his start there and makes it a point to return regularly to keep up with the latest trends, techniques, and recipes.
 For me, it was a chance to cover this city through the eyes of a chef.
-The focus of the trip was checking out Emeril Lagasse Foundation’s “Boudin, Bourbon & Beer” Event featuring over 70 of the nation’s best chefs.
+The focus of the trip was attending the Emeril Lagasse Foundation’s “Boudin, Bourbon & Beer” event, featuring over 70 of the nation’s best chefs.

-Even though the weather cut our BBB evening short, we still went out in the French Quarter exploring the famous Bourbon Street, all the art on Royal Street and took in all the different types of people expressing themselves in their own unique way.
-We used the Photofy App to easily create and share our adventures.
+Even though the weather cut our BBB evening short, we still ventured out into the French Quarter, exploring the famous Bourbon Street, admiring the art on Royal Street, and observing the diverse ways people express themselves.
+We used Google Maps to navigate the city and found some great activities on GetYourGuide, along with insights from local Uber drivers.

 Side Notes